 The School of Law currently has over 80 academic staff, including research staff, and teaches over 1500 students on undergraduate and postgraduate degree programmes.
-Since October 2004 the School of Law has comprised three discipline areas: Law, Criminology/Socio-legal Studies and Health-Care Law/Ethics.
 The School's main areas of undergraduate teaching are in Law and Criminology.

 Teaching Assistants (TAs) support the teaching of undergraduate and sometimes postgraduate course units, by teaching seminars, marking non-assessed essays, and supporting student study by way of individual appointments.
 A small amount of administration is also required, including monitoring attendance.
 Further detail can be found later in this document.